 Once your employees have gone through those five steps and produced their finished PDPs, it’s time for you to get to work.

-The first couple weeks are crucial.
-Read through everyone’s PDPs until you’re completely familiar with them, then hold one to one conversations with everyone in your team to go through their PDPs.
 Find ways you or others in the business can help them get access to their requirements, and make suggestions for anything they may have missed or any alternative routes they could take.

-As the year goes on, how often and how formally you review the progress your team makes on their PDPs is up to you.
+As the year goes on, how often and how formally you review career development and the progress your team makes on their PDPs is up to you.
 You might choose to hold formal review sessions at quarterly intervals, or you could catch up with brief, informal one to one conversations on a more regular basis (if you're going down this route, we've actually written a huge guide about how to have world-class one to ones).
 However, you should recommend that your team members look over their PDPs as regularly as possible: tracking your own progress should become a habit outside of the formal review requirements.

 At Charlie, we do quarterly reviews of PDPs as a team, and more regular one to one chats about them (once a month) – but you should focus on what feels right for your business and your employees.